 The owner or manager of a property is obligated to keep that property safe for use.
 If you have been injured on a commercial property, you will find it in your best interest to CONTACT a New Jersey premises liability lawyer about your injury.

-Most premises liability issues concern slip and fall events.
+Most premises liability issues require a NJ slip and fall lawyer.
 However, there are other issues that are directly connected to premises liability.
 Any injuries you receive on a commercial property, including in apartment complexes, are the responsibility of the property owner or management.

-The Most Common Types Of Injuries In New Jersey Premises Liability Cases
+The Most Common Types Of Injuries In Premises Liability Cases

 Premises liability cases cover any and all injuries that occur when a person is on a commercial property.
 The most common types of these accidents include: